groue/GRMustache/Guides/filters.md

                            error:NULL];
 ```

 Just as you can provide an object hierarchy for values, and extract `foo.bar` from it, you can provide filters as an object hierarchy, and "namespace" your filters.
-For instane, let's declare the `math.abs` filter, and render `{{ math.abs(x) }}`:
+For instance, let's declare the `math.abs` filter, and render `{{ math.abs(x) }}`:

 ```objc
 id absFilter = [GRMustacheFilter filterWithBlock:^id(id object) {